 Conditions: Full sun to light shade; moist to moderately dry soils

 Native habitat: Woodlands, bluffs, and talus slopes in Georgia and Tennessee and south to Louisiana and Florida

 After the leaves drop, the shaggy, peeling, metallic tan bark of oakleaf hydrangea provides interest through the winter as it reveals a warm cinnamon hue below the surface.
 It reminds me of another lovely native shrub with peeling bark: cinnamon clethra.
-Larger in all respects than common sweet pepperbush (Clethra alnifolia, Z 3–9), this sizable shrub or small understory tree grows 8 to 12 feet tall and wide.
+Larger in all respects than common sweet pepperbush (Clethra alnifolia, Zones 3–9), this sizable shrub or small understory tree grows 8 to 12 feet tall and wide.
 In early summer, long, slender racemes composed of small ivory flowers appear, then give way to peppercorn-shaped seed capsules that swoop out from the branch tips in fall.
 About the same time, lance-shaped leaves become a glowing golden yellow before falling to reveal the reddish brown bark.
-The bark peels in small, irregular patches in the fashion of sycamores (Plantus occidentalis, Z 5–8) to expose a dusty gray underbark.
-Cinnamon clethra is a good choice for a woodland garden, where the tiered branches and elegant stems look captivating against new fallen snow.
+The bark peels in small, irregular patches in the fashion of sycamores (Plantus occidentalis, Zones 5–8) to expose a dusty gray underbark.
+Cinnamon clethra is a good choice for a woodland garden, where the tiered branches and elegant stems look captivating against newly fallen snow.